Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Background

 \subsection{Deep neural network kernels}

-The mean function, $m(X_t)$, can often be set to a constant, such as 0, for stationary processes or to some (non)linear trend over $\mathcal{X}$.
-The covariance function, $K(X_t, X_s)$, is typically more difficult to specify, particularly for complex objects like climate model output where $X_t, X_s$ are ensembles of climate fields.
-Some recent works have defined complex covariance functions through low rank approximations \citep{katzfuss2017multi} or dimension augmentation \citep{bornn2012modeling,shand2017modeling}.
+The mean function, $m$, can often be set to a constant, such as 0, for a stationary process or to some (non)linear trend over $\mathbb{R}^q$.
+The covariance function, $K$, is typically more difficult to specify, particularly for complex objects such as ensembles of climate fields.
+Some recent works have developed complex covariance functions through low rank approximations \citep{katzfuss2017multi} or dimension augmentation \citep{bornn2012modeling,shand2017modeling}.
 While these approaches provide general covariance functions for GPR, they may be difficult to justify or compute for our particular problem of mapping ensembles of climate models to reanalysis fields.

 In \cite{lee2017deep}, the authors showed that deep Bayesian neural networks \citep{mackay1992practical, neal2012Bayesian, wilson2020Bayesian} define valid, typically non-stationary, covariance functions.
 They showed that untrained, infinitely wide, Bayesian neural networks (BNN) are equivalent to Gaussian processes with a recursively defined covariance function.
 This family of Gaussian processes is termed Neural Network Gaussian Processes (NNGP).